“Your address does not define your success.” ~ Writer, blogger, TV host

 Ms. Elder has rented that apartment for over 30 years.

-Ms. Elder, who has lived in the complex for 30 years, takes Ianthia down memory lane.
+Ms. Elder, who has lived in the complex for over 30 years, takes Ianthia down memory lane.

 Ianthia pointed at the narrow porch, reminiscing that it was where she learned how to ride her bicycle and skate.